-What have we done and will do
+What we have done and will do

-- Continue to work with and support landowners and managers, organisations, groups or individuals who share our aim of wanting to see an improvement in Sheffield’s moors for people and wildlife.
+- Work with and support landowners and managers, organisations, groups or individuals through our Sheffield Lakeland Landscape Partnership project and beyond who share our vision for Sheffield’s moors to be thriving and sustainable for both people and wildlife.

 Evidence and References